 Some of the main illegal reasons for terminating an employee include:

-- Discrimination: You cannot fire an employee because of their race, gender, national origin, religion, age (if they’re over 40), disability, among other protected traits.
+- Discrimination: You cannot fire an employee because of their race, gender, national origin, immigration status (so long as the person has the right to work in the United States), religion, age (if they’re over 40), or disability, among other protected traits.
 (Click here for a full list.)
 Some states have additional protected classes, so check on your local laws by visiting your state DOL website or asking a local HR expert.

 - Retaliation: You can’t terminate an employee for lodging an internal or legal complaint against their employer.
-An employee who has shed light on an illegal activity is known as a whistleblower, and they have legal rights protecting them from termination.
+An employee who has shed light on an illegal activity is known as a whistleblower.
+In addition to regulating safety requirements in the workplace, the federal Occupational Safety and Health Act (OSHA) protects whistleblowers who lodge complaints about unsafe conditions from wrongful termination.

-- Protected leave: It’s also illegal to terminate employees who are on protected leave, including jury duty, military leave, or maternity leave.
+- Protected leave: It’s also illegal to terminate employees who are on protected leave.
+Protected leave is covered by the Family and Medical Leave Act (aka FMLA) and includes jury duty, military leave, maternity leave, and more.

-A quick note: The above are common scenarios that are protected by multiple many different laws, including labor laws, employment laws, anti-discrimination laws, and at-will employment exceptions.
-What’s important is that you check with a local expert to ensure you’re firing someone for a good reason and one that can’t be construed as an illegal one.
+A quick note: The above are common scenarios that are protected by multiple laws, including labor laws, employment laws, anti-discrimination laws, and at-will employment exceptions.
+It’s important that you check with a local expert to ensure that your reason for firing someone is not illegal.

 2. Common exceptions to at-will employment